-FOX also has several employee-driven Employee Resource Groups (ERGs) formed around shared identity, interests or pursuits for the purpose of advancing careers, encouraging a more respectful workplace community and fostering a sense of belonging.
+FOX also has several employee-driven Employee Resource Groups ("ERGs") formed around shared identity, interests or pursuits for the purpose of advancing careers, encouraging a more respectful workplace community and fostering a sense of belonging.
+All FOX colleagues are welcome to join or participate in any or multiple ERGs.
+Opportunities are also available for colleagues to impact their personal and professional development by becoming an ERG board member.
 They include:

-- ABLE promotes an inclusive environment and culture for our colleagues with disabilities through advocacy and allyship - ACE (Asian Community Exchange) serves Asian Americans at FOX by advancing our members, championing our stories and empowering our communities - BLK+ celebrates our Black colleagues and seeks to build community through programming and professional development while standing in solidarity with our allies - HOLA (Hispanic Organization for Leadership and Advancement) develops Hispanic leaders, enriches FOX's diverse culture and drives positive impact - PRIDE cultivates community among FOX's LGBTQ+ colleagues and allies, supports causes important to the LGBTQ+ community - VETS committed to the community of veterans, current service members, military supporters and military spouses employed at FOX by embracing our four core values - Community, Appreciation, Connection & Education - WiT (Women in Tech) attracts, advances and empowers women technologists and amplifies their impact at FOX - WOMEN@FOX creates the space for developing female leadership at all levels and fostering a culture where all women thrive
+- ABLE committed to breaking the stigma around seen and unseen disabilities and supporting our FOX colleagues, and those affected by them, through education, advocacy and allyship - ACE (Asian Community Exchange) serves Asian Americans at FOX and their allies by advancing their members, championing their stories and empowering their communities - BLK+ celebrates the intersectionality of our Black colleagues across the diaspora of FOX and seeks to build community through programming and professional development - HOLA (Hispanic Organization for Leadership and Advancement) develops Hispanic leaders, enriches FOX's diverse culture and drives positive impact for Hispanic employees at FOX and their allies - PRIDE cultivates community among FOX's LGBTQ+ colleagues and allies, supports causes important to the LGBTQ+ community - VETS committed to the community of veterans, current service members, military supporters and military spouses employed at FOX by embracing four core values - Community, Appreciation, Connection & Education - WiT (Women in Tech) attracts, empowers and connects women technologists and amplifies their impact at FOX - WOMEN@FOX committed to developing female leadership at all levels and fostering a culture where all women thrive